|

 Virological surveillance update

-• A total of 293 surveillance samples were collected from patients presenting with ILI symptoms by sentinel GPs and community pharmacies during Week 10.
-Among these, the following pathogens were identified: 42 cases of rhinovirus, 36 cases of influenza B, 24 cases of seasonal coronaviruses, 22 cases of influenza A, 14 cases of human metapneumovirus, 13 cases of C. pneumoniae, seven cases of adenovirus, six cases of parainfluenza, four cases of enterovirus, four cases of SARS-CoV-2, three cases of bocavirus, two cases of RSV and one case of mycoplasma.
-Data are current as of 12/03/2025.
+- A total of 132 surveillance samples were collected from patients presenting with ILI symptoms by sentinel GPs and community pharmacies during Week 22.
+Among these, the following pathogens were identified: 23 cases of rhinovirus, 8 cases of parainfluenza, 5 cases of adenovirus, 4 cases of C. pneumonia, 3 cases of human metapneumovirus, 3 cases of SARS-CoV-2, 2 cases of a seasonal coronavirus, 1 case of influenza A, 1 case of RSV, and 1 case of enterovirus.
+Data are current as of 04/06/2025.

-• During week 10, 1020 hospital and non-sentinel GP patient samples underwent full respiratory screen multiplex testing by Public Health Wales Microbiology, of which, 67 were positive for influenza.
+- During week 22, 739 hospital and non-sentinel GP patient samples underwent full respiratory screen multiplex testing by Public Health Wales Microbiology, of which, four were positive for influenza.
 A number of other causes of acute respiratory infection were identified (see full report).
 These tests are usually prioritised for symptomatic patients in hospitals, or less commonly community settings.

-• Confirmed RSV case incidence in children aged under 5 decreased and is at baseline intensity levels.
+- Confirmed RSV case incidence in children aged under 5 remains at baseline intensity levels.

 Hospitalisations in confirmed cases of influenza and RSV